 There can often be many different components to a person’s recovery program.
 Of course, this can include detox, inpatient treatment, or counseling.
 But many need continuing support once out of the main segment of their treatment.
-One form of support once they finish primary treatment is to go into a sober living environment.
+One form of support once they finish primary treatment is to go into sober living after rehab.

 There can be significant variations between sober living environments.
 Their rules or regular operation can be very different from each other.
-While this may be the case, there are certain qualities to look for that make a proper and supportive sober living environment.
+While this may be the case, there are certain qualities to look for that make a proper and supportive sober living after rehab.
 These could be things such as:

 - Proper Supervision – Who is watching over and managing a sober living environment can make a large difference.
 Ideally, there is an on-site person who accurately administers the home and ensures smooth operation.
 They can help to make sure that structure stays in, and that peer support is being maintained.

 - Recovery Requirements – There should be requirements that the person needs to meet each week for their recovery.
 Meaning, they could be attending an outpatient program or meetings several times a week.
 A well run sober living home could also offer in-house meetings which are a requirement for all residents.
 Such meetings help to ensure that each person is getting support and staying on track with their recovery.

 - Regular Drug Testing – Unfortunately, the reality is that not everyone stays in recovery, and some can have a slip-up.
 A quality sober home should have a regular urinalysis to discover if anyone has fallen off the wagon per se.
 Doing this helps more people stay away from substances, being that they know they will be tested.
 If a person is found to have used drugs or alcohol, they can be helped immediately without it going unknown for a long time.
 Catching it early on can contribute to preventing it from becoming full-on use again.